maiatoday/maiatoday.github.io/content/post/imp-fun/index.md

 * tests to taste

 **Method:**
-1. Separate the variables that change from the code that does something.
+1. _Separate_ the variables that **change** from the code that does something.
-1. Separate the side effect code from the code that does something.
+1. _Separate_ the **side effect** code from the code that does something.
-1. Chop the doing code, identified in the previous steps, into bite sized chunkes and wrap in small pure functions.
+1. _Chop_ the doing code, identified in the previous steps, into bite sized chunks and wrap in small **pure functions**.
-1. Replace loops with composed calls such as _map_, _filter_,  _reduce_ calling the pure functions as higher order functions as needed to obtain the same result as the original.
+1. _Replace loops_ with composed calls such as _map_, _filter_,  _reduce_ calling the pure functions as higher order functions as needed to obtain the same result as the original.

 **Build** gently for a few seconds in a preheated **gradle** command, until **BUILD SUCCESSFUL** and serve immediately.